 Not wishing to appear to "talk up the market", I am going to refrain from predicting whether the current busy, competitive and candidate short market is going to continue or is just a summer blip?
 However, there are no signs that it won’t.

 I will update you again in the autumn, but in the meantime, if you would like to discuss any aspect of this update or any employment and recruitment matters, please get in touch.

-Managing Director – FRAME Recruitment
+Associate Director – FRAME Recruitment